weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-cohere.md

     - Please check the Cohere [pricing page](https://cohere.com/pricing), especially before vectorizing large amounts of data.
 - This module is available on Weaviate Cloud Services (WCS).
 - Enabling this module will enable the [`nearText` search operator](/developers/weaviate/api/graphql/search-operators.md#neartext).
-- The default model is `multilingual-22-12`.
+- The default model is `embed-multilingual-v2.0` (this is the same model as the previous `multilingual-22-12`).
 - Make sure to set the right [distance metric](#distance-metric) in your class configuration.